-This report summarizes the abundance and composition of wild adult summer steelhead Oncorhynchus mykiss and spring-summer Chinook Salmon O. tshawytscha returning to Lower Granite Dam in spawn year (SY) 2022.
-We used a combination of window counts, nighttime passage rates, fallback-reascension rates, and biological samples collected using a systematic random sample design from the fish trap at Lower Granite Dam to decompose each species by origin, body size, sex, age, and stock.
-The time series of abundance and composition was then used to calculate adult-to-adult productivity, expressed as recruits per spawner, and smolt-to-adult return rate for each species.
+This report summarizes the abundance and composition of wild adult steelhead Oncorhynchus mykiss and spring-summer Chinook Salmon O. tshawytscha migrating upstream of Lower Granite Dam in spawn year (SY) 2023.
+We used a combination of window counts, nighttime passage rates, fallback-reascension rates, and biological samples collected using a systematic random sample design from the fish trap at Lower Granite Dam to estimate abundance of each species by origin, body size, sex, age, and genetic stock.
+The time series of abundance and composition was used to calculate adult-to-adult productivity, expressed as recruits per spawner, and smolt-to-adult return rate for each species.

-The estimated total escapement for hatchery and wild steelhead was 44,721 (43,834-45,697 95% CI).
-The estimated wild steelhead escapement was 9,807 fish (9,333-10,286 95% CI), comprising 22% of the total estimate.
-The Grande Ronde River genetic stock was the most abundant (2,328 fish [2,013-2,653 95% CI]) followed by the Lower Snake River stock (1,602 fish [1,324-1,894 95% CI]).
-Small steelhead (<78 cm fork length [FL]) dominated the adipose finclipped hatchery run and the total wild run; however, large steelhead (≥78 cm FL) were most abundant in the adipose fin-intact hatchery run.
-The wild steelhead aggregate at Lower Granite Dam was female biased (64%) with female percentages of genetic stocks that ranged from 57% for the Upper Salmon River to 78% for the South Fork Salmon River.
-We observed 13 different steelhead age classes.
-Total age for adults at Lower Granite Dam ranged from three to seven years, with freshwater ages that ranged from one to four years, and saltwater ages that ranged from one to three years, and additional fish that returned as repeat spawners.
-In SY2022, adultto-adult productivity was completed for brood year 2014 and was 0.41 returning recruits per spawner.
+The estimated total escapement for hatchery and wild steelhead was 76,203 (74,953-77,589 95% CI).
+The estimated wild steelhead escapement was 13,631 fish (13,104-14,201 95% CI), comprising 18% of the total escapement estimate.
+The Grande Ronde River genetic stock was the most abundant (3,670 fish [3,334-4,030 95% CI]) followed by the Lower Snake River stock (2,083 fish [1,738-2,431 95% CI]).
+Small steelhead (<78 cm fork length [FL]) comprised 59% of the adipose fin-clipped hatchery run and large steelhead (≥78 cm FL) comprised 63% of the adipose fin-intact hatchery run.
+The wild run had a higher percentage of small steelhead at 79% compared to either hatchery group.
+Female steelhead comprised 76% of the wild steelhead run at Lower Granite Dam with female percentages within genetic stocks ranging from 72% for the South Fork Clearwater River to 83% for the Middle Fork Salmon River.
+We observed 20 different steelhead age classes.
+Total age for adult steelhead ranged from three to eight years.
+Freshwater ages ranged from one to four years.
+Saltwater ages ranged from one to three years, with additional fish that were observed to be repeat spawners.
+In SY2023, adult-to-adult productivity was completed for brood year 2015 and was 0.26 returning recruits per spawner.
 Productivities for all genetic stocks were below replacement.
-The smolt-to-adult return rate for the aggregate wild steelhead run was 2.06% for smolts crossing Lower Granite Dam in migration year 2018.
-We noted overall declining trends in wild steelhead productivity and smoltto-adult return rates.
-Although we noted a slight overall increasing 5-year trend in wild steelhead escapement, the current 5-year average (10,785 fish; 2018-2022) is approximately 38% of the previous 5-year average (28,760 fish; 2013-2017).
+The smolt-to-adult return rate for wild steelhead was 0.68% for smolts passing Lower Granite Dam in migration year 2019.
+The average wild escapement from 2019-2023 is approximately 43% of the average wild escapement from 2014-2018 (11,367 fish and 26,275 fish, respectively).